A combined first and second order model for a junction with ramp buffer: Introduction

-In contrast to the above mentioned approaches, we completely stick to a first order model to describe the dynamics on the roads.
-To mirror the capacity drop effect, we put special emphasis on the intersections of the network, where the velocities are incorporated to describe the dynamics.
+Here, we completely stick to the LWR model to describe the dynamics on the roads.
+To mirror the capacity drop effect, we put special emphasis on the intersections, where the velocities and Lagrangian markers are incorporated to describe the dynamics.
 The capacity drop is achieved by a flow reduction derived from second order dynamics rather than by an adaption of the fundamental diagram.
-The main advantage of this approach in comparison to the phase transition and the second order models of the GSOM class, is its simplicity.
-Since we consider a first order macroscopic model on the roads, whereas we merely apply adapted coupling conditions of a second order macroscopic model at the junctions.
+We therefore consider a first order macroscopic model on the roads and we merely apply adapted coupling conditions of a second order macroscopic model at the junctions.
 This combination then allows to model the capacity drop effect.
 A similar approach has been considered in~\cite{MouHer2009}, where the LWR model was coupled to a kinetic model at the junctions.
-Comparable to~\cite{MouHer2009}, our setup is also able to cover the capacity drop phenomenon.
-As \cite{SanDonPel2019}, our model is a first order model with a non-local point constraint at the junction.
-In both models, the non-locality is considered in the definition of the supply function of the outgoing road.
-Our junction constraint is motivated by the second order ARZ model and our combined model therefore serves as a suitable substitute model for the ARZ model when investigating optimal control strategies for ramp metering and variable speed limits~\cite{GoaGoeKol2016, KolGoeGoa2017}.
+Comparable to~\cite{MouHer2009}, the combined model is also able to cover the capacity drop phenomenon.
+As in~\cite{SanDonPel2019}, our model is a first order model with a point constraint at the junction.
+In both models, the supply function of the outgoing road incorporates information of the upstream traffic conditions.
+The junction constraint in this work is motivated by the second order ARZ model and combines the first order approach with some second order information.
+Using the combined model, we apply a discrete optimization approach for the control of the onramp, see e.g.~\cite{GoaGoeKol2016, KolGoeGoa2017, ReiSamDel2015}.
+The combined model serves as a suitable substitute model for a second order model when investigating optimal control strategies for ramp metering.